 What is cytology?

-Cytology is the examination of a single cell type, as often found in fluid specimens.
-Used extensively to diagnose cancer, cytology is also used in screening for fetal abnormalities, pap smears, diagnosing infectious organisms, and other screening and diagnostic areas.
+Cytology is the exam of a single cell type, as often found in fluid specimens.
+It's

-The cells to be examined may be obtained through the following methods:
+The cells to be examined may be taken through the following methods:

-Fine-needle aspirations (removing cells by drawing them through a fine needle)
+Fine-needle aspirations.
+This is removing cells by drawing them through a fine needle,